arguiot/StudIO/StudIO/Documentation/Articles/Using-Git.md

 When you want to freeze the state of a file (basically save a specific version of a file), you need to tell Git to do so.
 Doing a such action is called a `commit`.
 Commits should have a name or a small description so you can remember which is which.
 They also can contain multiple files.

 So let’s say you where working on your project and you added a cool new feature to it.

+Now, click on the tree icon right from the editor screen.
+You should now see an interface popping from the right of the screen showing a list of all your modified files.
+Now just write a commit message in the text area and click “commit”